 I have been snorkeling twice in the open sea, the first time was in the Bahamas while the other time was in Jamaica.
 Two noticeable differences between the underwater coral reefs seen here and in the Bahamas were that here, there were significantly less parrotfish and more algae.
 Parrotfish were among the first fish I noticed (with the exception of a passing barracuda) snorkeling off the coast of a Bahamian islet called Half Moon Cay, while I don’t remember seeing more than 3 in Jamaica.
 Spending 45 minutes floating within in a small circle at Half Moon Cay, I saw more parrotfish there than during my hour-long excursion off the coast of Negril swimming over two great coral reefs.
 To me, that was alarming enough.

-Even more alarming is seeing fishermen and small cooks offering parrotfish (that aren’t of a size fit for a snack) as a meal.
+Even more alarming is seeing fishermen and small cooks offering this fish (that aren’t of a size fit for a snack) as a meal.
 The only thing more upsetting to me are consumers who have heard the cry to #SaveTheParrotfish for the benefit of our environment but answer it with indifference under the sole argument of “it tastes too good to stop nyam [eat]”.

-At this time of the year when many Jamaicans eat more fish, please don’t let parrot fish be your choice (consuming lionfish, however, is a good idea).
+Please don’t let this fish be your choice (consuming lionfish, however, is a good idea).
 You may be asking why would you choose to not eat it if it’s already caught, dead and can’t be thrown back into the sea…well, if the demand for it is not there then there would be less incentive for fisher folk to catch it.
-Notable businesses such a Sandals Resorts and Rainforest Seafoods have joined the effort by no longer buying nor offering parrot fish and launching campaigns to help raise awareness.
+Notable businesses such a Sandals Resorts and Rainforest Seafoods have joined the effort by no longer buying nor offering parrotfish and launching campaigns to help raise awareness.